 Navigation Description Breadcrumb bar Each function and subfunction selected in FORCAM FORCETM appears in a breadcrumb bar at the top edge of the screen.
-You can go to another area by clicking on an element in the bar.
-Navigation area The navigation area includes an active search field which relates to all entries in the navigation area (see section 2.12).
-You can open or close the entries.
-You can also change the width of the navigation area by dragging its edge.
-A dropdown menu at the top left offers filter criteria you can apply to reports.
+It is possible to go to another area by clicking on an element in the bar.
+The navigation area includes an active search field which relates to all entries in the navigation area (see section 2.12).
+The entries can be opened or closed.
+Navigation area It is also possible to change the width of the navigation area by dragging its edge.
+A dropdown menu at the top left offers filter criteria that can be applied to reports.
 Preview Functions with editing option are provided with a Preview tab.
 Click on the Preview tab to change to preview mode.
 All settings and any changes are displayed here in a preview without saving.
 Tables Columns in tables can be repositioned by drag-and-drop.
-You can change the width of columns by dragging their edge.
-You can show or hide columns using the Filter table icon at the top right.
+Change the width of columns by dragging their edge.
+Show or hide columns using the Filter table icon at the top right.
 View/update data When data are requested, for example, for a report, they are not loaded immediately since the preset values may not match the desired target values and this would extend the loading time unnecessarily.
-The data are not loaded or updated until you click the Update report icon.
+The data are not loaded or updated until the Update report icon is clicked.
 Back (from drill-down) When opening a drill-down view, a Back icon appears in the top menu bar on the right.
-Clicking this icon returns you to the report.
+Clicking this icon returns back to the report.
 Wide tables Some tables are wider than the screen because of their content.
 To scroll the content of a table horizontally, select a line and use the arrow keys on the keyboard.
 Language The default dialog language of the Office Client is set per the language setting of the browser.